Ensemble Estimation of Information Divergence: The Divergence Functional Weak Estimator

 \begin{theorem} \emph{Assumption $\mathcal{A}.5$ is satisfied when $\mathcal{S}=[-1,1]^{d}$ and when $K$ is the uniform rectangular kernel; that is $K(x)=1$ for all $x:\,||x||_{1}\leq1/2$.}

 \end{theorem}

 The proof is given in Appendix~\ref{sec:boundaryProof}.
 Given the simple nature of this density support set and kernel, it is likely that other kernels and supports will satisfy $\mathcal{A}.5$ as well.
 This is left for future work.
+Note that assumption $\mathcal{A}.0$ is trivially satisfied by the uniform rectangular kernel as well.

 Densities for which assumptions $\mathcal{A}.1-\mathcal{A}.2$ hold include the truncated Gaussian distribution and the Beta distribution on the unit cube.
 Functions for which assumptions $\mathcal{A}.3-\mathcal{A}.4$ hold include $g(x,y)=-\ln\left(\frac{x}{y}\right)$ and $g(x,y)=\left(\frac{x}{y}\right)^{\alpha}.$ The following theorem on the bias follows under assumptions $\mathcal{A}.0-\mathcal{A}.5$: